halocore099/Tierlist-bot/docs/WORKFLOW.md

    - Player is automatically assigned the region-specific ping role (e.g., @EU Queue, @NA Queue, @AS Queue)
    - Player can now see and access their region queue channel
    - Player will be notified when that region's queue opens (via the ping role)
-   - Player gets confirmation: "✅ You have joined the waitlist for [REGION]!
+   - Player gets confirmation: "You have joined the waitlist for [REGION]!
 The [REGION] queue channel has been unlocked for you and you've been assigned the [REGION] queue role."

 ### Joining a Queue